 What should you be looking for?

-· Ensure lease compliance: The most significant benefit of performing regular rental unit inspections is ensuring lease compliance.
+The most significant benefit of performing regular rental unit inspections is ensuring lease compliance.
 You can usually determine during an inspection whether a resident has brought an extra pet into the unit, or if their friends have started sleeping over more frequently than not.
-Once you’ve found a lease violation, you’ll have to determine whether you want to issue a simple warning, or proceed with an eviction.
+Once you’ve found a lease violation, you’ll have to determine whether you want to issue a simple warning or proceed with an eviction.

-· Identify maintenance needs: If a tenant doesn’t use an appliance on a daily basis, or if they spend a lot of time out of the home, there’s a good chance they won’t be able to identify pressing maintenance needs.
+If a tenant doesn’t use an appliance daily, or if they spend a lot of time out of the home, there’s a good chance they won’t be able to identify pressing maintenance needs.
 Use the occasion of a routine maintenance visit to identify any neglected maintenance needs, whether it’s a leaky toilet or a stove with a broken pilot.

 Types of rental inspections

-· Move-in inspections: Every time a new tenant moves into a residence, walk through with them and perform a move-in inspection.
-This will give you and the tenant the opportunity to document the unit’s condition together, denoting any areas already be damaged prior to their arrival at the home.
+Every time a new tenant moves into a residence, walkthrough with them and perform a move-in inspection.
+This will allow you and the tenant to document the unit’s condition together, denoting any areas already be damaged before they arrived at the home.

-· Drive-by inspections: There are a number of benefits associated with executing a drive-by inspection.
+There are several benefits associated with executing a drive-by inspection.
 Plan to conduct them at least once a month.
 During a drive-by inspection, you’ll simply examine the exterior of the property from your vehicle.
-You may even want to park and work on some paperwork nearby your unit—this way, you can determine if there are any non-leaseholders entering the building, or engaging in suspicious activity.
+You may even want to park and work on some paperwork nearby your unit—this way, you can determine if any non-leaseholders are entering the building, or engaging in suspicious activity.